owencraig/owencraig.github.io/_posts/2015-09-18-controlleras-and-scope-modifications-in-angular.md

 comments: true
 ---

+I was having a conversation with a client recently about how to get dirty checking for a form in angular. this then turned into a conversation about binding from views and how it's affected by controllerAs.

 ## The issue

-I was having a conversation with a client recently about how to get dirty checking for a form in angular.
 Due to the way that [ng-form](https://docs.angularjs.org/api/ng/directive/ngForm) works, we're able to check on the form for ``` form.$dirty ``` and ``` form.$invalid ```.
 After getting it set up they were able to control the state of some controls (a save button) like so:

 ``` html
 <form name="theFormInQuestion">